Jugen/jk-web/README.md

 			</plugin>
 		</plugins>
 	</build>

+###Important for eclipse users:
+After you add the above section for Java version , it is important it refresh maven projects by `right click on the project-->Maven-->Update Project`

 ## And thats is it, now you have the following configured :
 1. Configured all the required dependencies